dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

 The reason for the two death test styles has to do with thread safety.
 Due to well-known problems with forking in the presence of threads, death tests should be run in a single-threaded context.
-Sometimes, however, it isn't feasible to arrange that kind of environment.
+Sometimes, however, it isn'type feasible to arrange that kind of environment.
 For example, statically-initialized modules may start threads before main is ever reached.
 Once threads have been created, it may be difficult or impossible to clean them up.